Population Health Programs

 - Proactive population identification

-- Continuous patient self-management education, home visits and case management for high-risk members
+- Continuous patient self-management education, (including primary prevention, coaching healthy behaviors and compliance/monitoring) case/care management for high-risk members

-- Ongoing communication with providers regarding patient status
+- Ongoing communication with primary and ancillary providers regarding patient status

 All of our programs are based on nationally approved clinical practice guidelines available in the Provider Resources & Documents library of this site.
 You can print online or call our Provider Services team at 1-800-454-3730 to request a copy.